GirottoLLS/Social-Media-and-Academic-Impact/README.md

 ## Overview
 - This project explores how a series of behaviors related to digital presence impact academic performance.
+- Does social media use impact academic performance?

 ##  Goals
 - Conduct exploratory data analysis on student behavior data.